GuoGuang/madao_service/README.md

 # youyd
-Youyd platform, positioned in the IT technology community.
+Youyd platform, positioned in the IT technology community..